visit-dav/visit/src/doc/tutorials/MakingMovies.rst

-If you want to create a movie to show to many people or will be using it in multiple situations it is best to save images and then manually encode them using the movie encoding tools in VisIt_, or if you want a really high quality movie with sound then you can use a third party movie encoding tool.
+If you want to create a movie to show to many people or will be using it in multiple situations it is best to save images and then manually encode them using the movie encoding tools in VisIt_, or if you want a really high quality movie with sound then you can use a third-party movie encoding tool.

 If you anticipate using your movie in multiple situations you should